rachelhollett/robotics-path-planning/README.md

 # robotics-path-planning
-A* and RRT path search algorithms that I coded as part of Northwestern's 'Modern Robotics' course on Coursera.
+A* and RRT path search algorithms I coded as part of Northwestern's 'Modern Robotics' course on Coursera.

 The main functions are 'Astar' and 'RRTplanner,' and all the helper functions I coded to make things easier to read are included as well.
 Each algorithm has a 'results' folder with an example of the input and output csv files, as well as a screenshot of the path, nodes, and edges modeled in CoppeliaSim.